Hugo-AS/WinstonAI-main/README.md

 Keep in mind this proyect is just to get familiar with AI and shoudnt be taken as more, it haves its flaws(for example variables that are location dependend, such as: Winston, What time is it?

-if everytrhing goes well, this repository should be updated frecuently.
+if everything goes well, this repository should be updated frecuently.